morgancyber/pythonportscanner/README.md

 ![image](https://user-images.githubusercontent.com/120361960/224516998-ef96f5bb-53d3-4847-8534-02d4823684fd.png)

-Introduction:
-In this tutorial, we will be creating a simple Python port scanner script that will allow us to scan for open ports on a remote server.
-Port scanning is an important technique used by network administrators and security experts to detect potential vulnerabilities in their systems.
-We will be using the Python programming language to create a port scanner script that can be run from the command line.

-Prerequisites:
-Before we begin, you will need to have Python installed on your machine.
-You can download and install Python from the official website.

-Step 1: Setting up the environment
-First, open your preferred text editor and create a new file called "portscanner.py".
-Save it to a location of your choice.

-Step 2: Importing necessary modules
-Next, we need to import the necessary modules.
-Open the "portscanner.py" file and add the following lines of code at the top of the file:

-python

-import socket

-Step 3: Defining the port scanning function
-We will now define a function that will perform the port scanning.
-This function will take in the IP address and port number(s) as parameters and will return a list of open ports.

 Add the following lines of code after the import statements:

-python

-def scan_ports(target, ports):
-    # Create a list to store the open ports
-    open_ports = []

     # Split the port range (if specified) into start and end ports
     if "-" in ports: